-I do know that my great-great grandfather was 5’10” with pool blue eyes and a ruddy complexion, and my great-great grandmother was petite with brown hair and brown eyes.
-They and their offspring looked more European than Native American, but my great aunt, Del, told me she and her sisters had it a little easier at school with their teachers because they looked white, but still suffered from overall discrimination because they fiercely identified as Native American and I could tell she had psychological trauma stemming from this discrimination.
+Now, it may seem odd to read but my great-great grandfather was 5’10” with pool blue eyes and a ruddy complexion, and my great-great grandmother was petite with brown hair and brown eyes.
+They and their offspring looked more European than Native American, and we that phenotype came from the Cotas.
+They were not full-blooded Native Americans, yet they ended up on a reservation because they were made orphans when their parents died.
+After a traumatizing childhoods in the Indian Indoctrination Schools and orphanages, the couple moved off the reservation to the SoCal city of Montebello with their children.
+My great aunt, Del, told me she and her sisters had it a little easier at school with their white teachers because they looked white, but she said they still suffered from overall discrimination because they identified as Native American.
+I could tell she had psychological trauma stemming from this racial discrimination.
 Today, people with Amerindian roots would rather deny it and identify with the captor than deal with the trauma their ancestors endured.

-Although I never met my great-great grandmother, I was told a lot about her, and she had a heavy influence on my family dynamic because I was raised with her conservative values and sensibilities that were passed down to her daughters, who were a big part of my childhood.
+Although I never met my great-great grandmother, I was constantly told stories and anecdotes about her, so she had a heavy influence on my family dynamic because I was raised with her conservative values and sensibilities that were passed down to her daughters, who were a big part of my childhood.

 What was also very apparent, though, was that her personality “quirks” (i.e. anxieties and stresses) were passed on to generations after her, as well.

 BE A GOOD GIRL

-Growing up, these quirks seemed to reside only in the matriarchs of the family, and I thought they had little affect on me.
+Growing up, these quirks seemed to reside only in the matriarchs of the family, and I thought they had little effect on me.
 What did have an affect on my childhood, though, was my inability to understand Christian teachings.